Fat distributions with Reeb directions need not be complex contact: A fat distribution with Reeb directions that is not complex contact

-If we show that either $A_1$ or $A_2$ do not vanish in any local neighborhood, then the main theorem will follow.
-We will actually prove that $A_1$ does not vanish in any arbitrarily small open neighborhood $\Op(p)\subset\R^6$ around any point $p\in\R^6$.
+If we show that $A_1$ does not identically vanish on any local neighborhood, then the main theorem will follow.
+We could argue analogously with $A_2$.
+We will actually prove that $A_1$ does not identically vanish on any arbitrarily small open neighborhood $\Op(p)\subset\R^6$ around any point $p\in\{|x_2|<1\}$.
 An analogous argument can be carried out for $A_2$ although, since it is not necessary for our purposes, we leave it as an exercise for the interested reader.